 Somme landscape.
 The white marks are the remains of German trenches, dug into the chalk and scattered by a century of ploughing.
 I took this near the Lochnagar mine crater, looking towards Becourt and Fricourt.
 On one level, it’s a peaceful landscape, but underlying that is the knowledge of what horrors took place here.

 German war cemetery at Langemarck, Ypres Salient in Flanders.
 Unlike the English garden-themed British war cemeteries around here, the German cemeteries are ‘concentrated burials’, or mass graves.
 What was nice to see was the English remembrance cross, left by a visitor.
 Hitler was filmed visiting here during WW2.
 It’s a sobering place to visit, in what was once a nightmare landscape, fought over for 4 years.
-My grandfather, James F Burke, was in action here in WW1.
+My grandfather, James F Burke, was in action here in WW1 with the BEF Worcesters.
 His mother was German and his father Irish.

 Thiepval memorial to the missing of the WW1 Somme battles.
 73,000 names are listed.
 Men whose bodies were never found.
 I talked to this man who is from County Offaly in Ireland.
 His grand uncle is listed.
 He was 19 and due to inherit a farm but was killed and has ‘no known grave’ as official language put it.
 Like all Irish soldiers, he was a volunteer.